 As mentioned, cutting and boosting refer to the decreasing and increasing of the relative amplitude of defined frequency bands, respectively.

 Filters are typically thought of as processes that eliminate frequency content below, above or between two set frequency points.
-However, in the context of EQ, a filter (and more precisely a bell/peak filter) can be used for the boosting and cutting of bands without completely eliminating any frequencies from the signal.
+However, in the context of EQ, a filter (and more precisely a bell/peak filter) can be used to boost and cut bands without completely eliminating any frequencies from the signal.

 The range of frequencies affected by a certain filter of an EQ is typically referred to as a “band”.

-For more information on EQ in general, check out my article The Complete Guide To Audio Equalization & EQ Hardware/Software.
+For more information on EQ in general, check out my Complete Guide To Audio Equalization & EQ Hardware/Software.

 What Is Passive Equalization?